aaaarruuu/YatraVerse/README.md

 🚧 Under Development
 ```

-YatraVerse AI is being developed as a collaborative academic and learning project focused on building an end-to-end smart tourism ecosystem using Android, Spring Boot, PostgreSQL, Firebase, Machine Learning, Computer Vision, a custom tourism-domain LLM, and Retrieval-Augmented Generation.
+YatraVerse AI is being developed as a collaborative academic and learning project focused on building an end-to-end smart tourism ecosystem using Android, Spring Boot (Security + WebSocket), PostgreSQL + PGVector, MinIO, OpenStreetMap/MapLibre, Machine Learning, Computer Vision, Qwen3 8B, and Retrieval-Augmented Generation.

 ---

 # ⭐ Final Goal

-> **YatraVerse AI aims to become an intelligent, personalized, safe, sustainable, and culturally aware tourism platform while providing the development team with hands-on experience in modern software engineering and AI/LLM engineering.**
+> **YatraVerse AI aims to become an intelligent, personalized, safe, sustainable, and culturally aware tourism platform while providing the development team with hands-on experience in modern software engineering and applied LLM/RAG engineering — built on a self-hosted, vendor-independent stack.**